133rd Engineer Battalion

-The 133rd Engineer Battalion is a component of the Maine Army National Guard and the United States Army.
-The organisation is the oldest in the Maine Guard and is one of the largest organisations in the state.
-The battalion has responded to natural disasters at home and taken military actions overseas.
-The current battalion has the capacity to execute a variety of Army Engineer missions, from horizontal construction, vertical construction, combat engineer missions, and surveying.
+The 133rd Engineer Battalion is a military engineering unit of the Maine Army National Guard.
+One of the largest and oldest units in the Maine National Guard, the battalion has responded to natural disasters at home and undertaken military deployments overseas.
+It has the capacity to execute a variety of Army Engineer missions, from horizontal construction, vertical construction, combat engineer missions, and surveying.
 The battalion has two horizontal companies, one vertical company, one combat engineer company, a forward support company, a survey and design detachment, and a headquarters company.

 History

-Note - The primary source for the historical information below is the Lineage and honour of the 133rd Engineer Battalion from the U.S. Army Center for Military History.)

 The 133rd Engineer Battalion is the oldest unit in the Maine Army National Guard and one of several National Guard units with campaign credit for the American Revolution and the War of 1812.

-Known as “Maine’s Regiment”, the 133rd traces its beginnings back to the formation of the Cumberland County Regiment of the Massachusetts Militia in 1760 and its subordinate element, the Portland Light Infantry in 1804.
-The Portland Light Infantry manned the defences around Portland, such as Forts Preble and Scammell, to prevent British attack in 1814 during the War of 1812.
+Known as "Maine's Regiment," the 133rd traces its beginnings back to the formation of the Cumberland County Regiment of the Massachusetts Militia in 1760 and its subordinate element, the Portland Light Infantry, in 1804.
+The Portland Light Infantry manned the defenses around Portland, such as Forts Preble and Scammell, to prevent British attack in 1814 during the War of 1812.

 Other militia units flooded Portland that year, responding to a British invasion from the north that had seized Bangor and Castine.
-Veterans of the Napoleonic Wars, the British were tough and determined fighters.
-The British government had taken control of Maine and turn it into a colony called “New Ireland.”
-Several thousand British soldiers assembled in Castine with seven ships of the line, intent on taking Portland in 1814.
-However, militia units from all over Maine put up such a strong defense that after a few skirmishes on the outskirts of town, the British decided that an attack would be too costly and cancelled the invasion.
+The British had taken control of portions of Maine and reestablished the Crown colony of New Ireland.
+Several thousand British troops assembled in Castine with seven ships of the line, intent on taking Portland in 1814.
+However, American militia units from all over Maine put up such a strong defense that after a few skirmishes on the outskirts of town, the British decided that an attack would be too costly and cancelled the invasion.